josephmisiti/awesome-machine-learning/README.md

 A curated list of awesome machine learning frameworks, libraries and software (by language).
 Inspired by awesome-php.

-If you want to contribute to this list, send me a pull request or contact me [@josephmisiti](https://www.twitter.com/josephmisiti)
+If you want to contribute to this list (please do), send me a pull request or contact me [@josephmisiti](https://www.twitter.com/josephmisiti)

 ## Python